musictheory/NilScript/README.md

 ---
 ## <a name="protocols"></a>Protocols

-Like Objective-C, NilScript includes support for protocols.
-Both `@required` and `@optional` methods may be specified:
+Similar to Objective-C, NilScript includes support for protocols.

+Protocol conformance is enforced by the [typechecker](#typechecker).
+Due to the underlying use of TypeScript, NilScript uses [structural typing](https://en.wikipedia.org/wiki/Structural_type_system) rather than nominal typing.

+Hence, declaring protocol conformance is optional.
+In this example, `TheClass` conforms to `ControllerDelegate` automatically, due to implementing all of the required methods:

 ```
 @protocol ControllerDelegate